Define short and long-term goals and learning outcomes; provide strategic direction based on institutional context and best practices in the field.

-Develop a portfolio of signature programs that explore sexual orientation and gender identity/expression, address current events, and recognize intersections of identity
+Develop a portfolio of signature programs that explore first-generation status / socioeconomic status / immigration, address current events, and recognize intersections of identity.

-Serve as a resource, advisor, and advocate for LGBTQ students; proactively seek opportunities to build affinity, community, and sense of belonging
+Serve as a resource, advisor, and advocate for FLI graduate/professional students; proactively seek opportunities to build affinity, community, and sense of belonging.

-Meet with student organization leaders to help LGBTQ Student Life maintain strong relationships across campus and to identify opportunities for collaboration
+Meet with student organization leaders to help Student support Services maintain strong relationships across campus and to identify opportunities for collaboration.

 Facilitate discussions and dialogues on complex issues related to identity, climate, etc.

-Represent LGBTQ Student Life and the Center for Identity + Inclusion on University-wide committees and workgroups and present to various audiences about our work and philosophy
+Represent Student Support Services and the Center for Identity + Inclusion on University-wide committees and workgroups and present to various audiences about our work and philosophy.

 Solves problems in areas such as academic and administrative policy, student admissions, curriculum research and development, and budget development.
 Advises various campus-wide and program committees in various aspects of student life.